It had been a week; Harry was absolutely exhausted and it was probably starting to show.

 Had he seriously offended them all with that?
 They had all been a bit standoffish in the last week, now he thought of it, since he'd insulted Riddle…

-"Now, now, boys," a voice purred.
-"He's not going to make a very good host with a smashed up face."
+"Now, now, boys," a voice drawled.
+"He's not going to make a very good host with a smashed-up face."

 He shouldn't have sagged with relief.
 But he did.